 As we saw in discussing the preface (P 26), Butler's only clear concession to eudaimonism was to insist that we can never be certain that it is in our interest to be vicious, or to fail to be virtuous.
 It is possible to read these four troublesome propositions in the light of this claim.
 When Butler speaks of a pursuit's being "contrary to" our happiness, he may be using these terms in a special sense.
 Specifically, for a pursuit to be "contrary to" our happiness in this special sense would be for that pursuit to be certain to make us less happy than some available alternative.
-So, given that he insists that it is never certain that virtue will make us less happy than vice, he
+So, given that he insists that it is never certain that virtue will make us less happy than vice, he can conclude that virtue is never in this sense "contrary to our happiness".
+Moreover, when he speaks of an "inconsistency" between happiness and virtue, he may mean a situation in which it is certain that being vicious will promote one's happiness more than being virtuous.
+Then the claim that there cannot be any "inconsistency" between virtue and happiness will be compatible with the idea that there could be "exceptions" to the coincidence of virtue and self-interest, if these "exceptions" have the feature that even if it is possible to be in such an "exceptional" case, one can never be certain that one is in such a case.

-- 29. It seems to me that the only natural way to read this clause is an assertion, parenthetically inserted inside a nonasserted sentence that is within the scope of "It may be allowed, without any prejudice to the cause of virtue and religion, that...". - 30.
-For example, Butler is interpreted as a eudaimonist by H. A. Prichard, in Moral Obligation (Oxford: Clarendon, 1949), 96-97.
+29. It seems to me that the only natural way to read this clause is an assertion, parenthetically inserted inside a nonasserted sentence that is within the scope of "It may be allowed, without any prejudice to the cause of virtue and religion, that...".

+30. For example, Butler is interpreted as a eudaimonist by H. A. Prichard, in Moral Obligation (Oxford: Clarendon, 1949), 96-97.
 Henry Sidgwick interprets Butler as viewing self-love as coordinate with conscience, so that an act can count as reasonable only if it is approved by both self-love and conscience, in his Outlines of the History of Ethics, 3rd ed.
 (London: Macmillan, 1892), 196.